eduardoferreira97/download_data_noaa/README.md

 <p>In Anaconda, download via conda-forge.</p>
 Link of site where data is downloaded: <a target="_blank" href="http://home.chpc.utah.edu/~u0553130/Brian_Blaylock/cgi-bin/generic_AWS_download.cgi?DATASET=noaa-goes16">Click Here</a>
 <br>
 <p><b>OBS:</b> When the dataset not exist in the site, the script will return a message of error.
-I recommend you search in the site for the next day or hour valid.</p>
+I recommend you search in the site for the next day or hour valid </p>